betagouv/etabli/README.md

 psql -U postgres -d postgres
 ```

+_Note: sometimes `pg_restore` will fail creating the `public` schema despite having the command to.
+Create it manually through DBeaver within the database and rerun the `pg_restore` command to make it successful._

 Then debug from SQL inline or use DBeaver to connect to `localhost:15432` with above credentials.

 Once done, stop the container and remove the downloaded `.tar.gz / .psql` files.